oracle/oracle-database-operator/docs/adb/ADB_PREREQUISITES.md

     ![instance-principal-2](/images/adb/instance-principal-2.png)

-    Example 2 : enables the OKE nodes in the compartment, to be members of the dynamic group.
+    Example 2 : enables the specific OKE nodes in the compartment, to be members of the dynamic group.

     ```sh
-    Any {instance.compartment.id = '<oke-node1-instance-OCID>', instance.compartment.id = '<oke-node2-instance-OCID>', instance.compartment.id = '<oke-node3-instance-OCID>'}
+    Any {instance.id = '<oke-node1-instance-OCID>', instance.id = '<oke-node2-instance-OCID>', instance.id = '<oke-node3-instance-OCID>'}
     ```

     ![instance-principal-3](/images/adb/instance-principal-3.png)